marco262/my_wiki/data/onednd/subclass/gloom-stalker.md

 ### 15th Level: Shadowy Dodge

 You can dodge with wisps of supernatural shadow around you.
 When a creature makes an attack roll against you, you can use your Reaction to impose Disadvantage on that roll.
-If the attack then misses, you can teleport up to 30 feet to an unoccupied space you can see.
+If the attack then misses, you can [[glossary:Teleportation|Teleport]] up to 30 feet to an unoccupied space you can see.

 ----